MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows users to import saved passwords from another browser into Google Chrome.
+  Allows users to import saved passwords from another browser into Microsoft Edge.

 If you enable this policy, the option to manually import saved passwords is automatically selected.